What is AA WCAG 2.2 Accessibility Standard?

 How to ensure your website meets the AA WCAG Standard

-For Universities, Non-profits, and Museums, inclusivity should be at the core.
-The government provide guidance on how your site should meet the required AA WCAG standard here.
+For Universities, non-profits, and museums, inclusivity is a top priority.
 But it’s one thing to know the rules, and another to successfully deliver a website that meets them.

 Here at Numiko, we have ample experience in delivering websites at the AA WCAG standard for public sector bodies and institutions who wish to ensure their website is accessible.